kuzzleio/documentation-old/guide/source/includes/essentials/data-validation.md

 }
 ```

-In the example above, we specified that at least one of the fields `price` or `vatPrice` must exist (because if the product has no price, we can't sell).
+In the example above, we specified that at least one of the fields `price` or `vatPrice` must exist (because if the product has no price, we can't sell it).
 We leveraged the `exists` term with the `or` operand, that you can look-up in the [Real-time filters Reference](/real-time-filters/#exists).

 You can take a look at the [Kuzzle Data Validation Reference](/validation-reference/) for deeper insight.